wsp-sag/network_wrangler/README.md

 If you are managing multiple python versions, we suggest using [`virtualenv`](https://virtualenv.pypa.io/en/latest/) or [`conda`](https://conda.io/en/latest/) virtual environments. `conda` is the environment manager that is contained within both the Anaconda and mini-conda applications.

-Example installing and running tests using conda in the command line:
+Example of one way of installing and running tests using conda in the Anaconda Prompt command line:

 ```bash
 conda create python=3.7 -n wrangler_env